-Dwelling Unit, Accessory
+Dwelling Unit, Accessory174

-A dwelling unit that is accessory to a primary single-family or two-family detached dwelling or non-residential use.
+A dwelling unit that is accessory to a primary single-family or two-family detached dwelling or a non-residential primary use.
 Accessory dwelling units may be attached to the primary dwelling, contained within the primary dwelling, or built as a detached building.
 This IDO distinguishes between accessory dwelling units with and without a kitchen.
-See also Measurement Definitions for Accessory Dwelling Unit.
+A detached accessory dwelling unit is also considered an accessory building.
+See also Dwelling Definitions for Dwelling, Live/work; Dwelling, Single-family Detached; and Dwelling, Two-family Detached (Duplex); Kitchen; and Measurement Definitions for Accessory Dwelling Unit.